nikki-learn/.github/README.md

-# 🎉 Welcome to Nikki.build Interactive Learning
+# 🎉 Welcome to nikki.build Interactive Learning

 **Hey there, fellow builder!** 👋